Highly recommended blogging resources to start your Christian blog are throughout this post.

-***Below are some affiliate links throughout this article.
-This means that when you click on some of the pink links, it will take you to the affiliate’s website where you can read about the product, and if you make a purchase using any of the links, I will make a little bit of money.
-However your price remains the same and I only promote products that I highly recommend.
+***Affiliate links are throughout this post.
+That means if you make a purchase using any of the links on this page, I will make a small referral fee.
+However, your price remains the same and I only promote products that I highly recommend.

-So you want to create a faith blog, huh?
+So you want to start a Christian blog, huh?

-My reasons for starting my journey blog were three-fold.
+My reasons for starting a blog were three-fold.

-- My desire is to earn a full-time income while working at home so that I could be there for my family… that’s another story though. 🙂 I know, everybody’s dream.
+- My desire is to earn a full-time income while working at home so that I could be there for my family… that’s another story though. 🙂 I know.
+It’s everybody’s dream.
 Right?
 Well, it truly doesn’t have to be a dream.
-God orders our steps and if yours and mine are being ordered home, then guess what, the Word says He gives us what we need to carry out His will for our lives.
+God orders our steps and if yours and mine are being ordered home, then guess what?
+The Word says He gives us what we need to carry out His will for our lives.
+Okay, so it’s not just handed to us though.
+Sometimes we have to really work for it.
+But still, at the end of the day, He is the provider.

-- My story, my journey, is my second ministry.
-My first is of course, my family.
+- My story, my journey, and my testimony is my second ministry.
+My first is, of course, my family.
 The fact is that our life experience is meant to be shared.
 It’s how we connect with others.
 Our personal experience, struggles, and growth are meant to bring encouragement and edification to others through the testimony of what God has done for us.
-The word says that what He has done for me, He will do for you too!
+The Word of God says that what He has done for me, He will do for you too!
 How awesome is that??
 But blogging isn’t for everyone.
 It’s not everyone’s gifting, just like preaching isn’t everyone’s gifting.
 For me though, it feels perfect…even with the challenges it brings.

 And also, what do you actually need to do before you launch your faith blog??